-BOW representatives, Steve Martin, Dave Baer, Harvey Dalton, and Jeff Sanderson, enjoyed offering archery experiences at the Wyoming Outdoor Weekend & Expo.
+BOW representatives, Steve Martin, Dave Baer, Harvey Dalton and Jeff Sanderson enjoyed offering archery experiences at the Wyoming Outdoor Weekend and Expo.

-BOW President Steve Martin and Area Representative Dave Baer are pictured with outgoing Wyoming Game and Fish Commission Members Charles Price, T. Carrie Little (outgoing president), and Richard Klouda.
-Each of the Commissioners were presented with a plaque shaped like Wyoming, which included a broadhead hand-designed by a BOW member.
+BOW President Steve Martin and Area Representative Dave Baer presented plaques of appreciation to outgoing Wyoming Game and Fish Commission Members Charles Price, T. Carrie Little (outgoing president), and Richard Klouda.

 BOW members Eric & Michell Anderson volunteered on June 18th to help remove old fence from a big-game transition area and migration corridor as part of the 4th Annual Platte Valley Volunteer Day.